 The Boeing 314 "Clipper" initially replaced the S-42 on the PA 160/161 New York service and then to the UK, Far East and Bermuda.
 See the book Last of the Flying Clippers.
 The Boeing 314 Story.
 M. D. Klass.
 2006.
 With amenities modeled on those of the great luxury liners of the period, the 12 Boeing-314 Clippers operated by Pan Am and the three diverted to the British Overseas Airlines Corporation under the Lend-Lease Act remain the most luxurious aircraft ever to take to the skies.
 The sumptuous long-range flying boats produced by the Boeing Airplane Company, which used to fly through Bermuda in the 1930s and '40s, are highlighted here.
 The lavishly illustrated book includes sections on the aircraft's extensive use of the Darrell's Island airport in Bermuda.
 They were the largest aircraft of their type ever built, with a maximum of 74 passengers and 10 crew.
 They used island airports such as the one then in Bermuda as intermediate stepping stones for ocean-spanning flights across the Atlantic and Pacific.
 The aircraft were commissioned from Boeing by Pan Am founder Juan Trippe – also the developer of Bermuda's Castle Harbour Hotel – specifically for trans-oceanic flights.
 PanAm operated nine of the aircraft while three were purchased by Imperial Airways, forerunner of today's British Airways and also flew through Bermuda en route to New York and other destinations.
 The aircraft were built between 1938 and 1941.
 84,000 pounds, four-engined, they were 106 feet long, had a wing span of 152 feet and had a top speed of 199 miles per hour.
 They used the massive wings of Boeing's earlier XB-15 bomber prototype to achieve their enormous range.
 After World War Two, seaplanes became obsolete because new, long-range aircraft such as the Lockheed Constellation could cross the Atlantic and Pacific non-stop.

-With the outbreak of World War 2 for Britain, more Fleet Air Arm of the Royal Navy and Royal Air Force (RAF) aircraft were based in Bermuda, at both Darrell's Island and Boaz Island.
+With the outbreak of World War 2 for Britain, more Fleet Air Arm of the Royal Navy and Royal Air Force (RAF) aircraft were sent to Bermuda and were based at both Darrell's Island and Boaz Island.